danieljsummers/blog.bitbadger.solutions/source/_posts/2018/a-tour-of-myprayerjournal/introduction.md

 - suave
 - vue
 ---
-Recently, we released version 1.0 of myPrayerJournal, a minimalistic prayer journaling application.
+Recently, we released version 1.0 of [myPrayerJournal][], a minimalistic prayer journaling application.
 This series aims to provide a tour of the code, with several stops along the way:

 - **Part 0: Introduction** _(this post)_
 - **Part 1: The Front End** - Vue components and routing